-Edited by Eng, dnq1, Hamza Sarwar, Maria Quinney and 2 others
+Edited by Eng, dnq1, Hamza Sarwar, DeleteQnA and 4 others

 - 1.1 How can I resolve my constantly cracked voice and maintain my voice as a singer?

 - 1.2 Should I drink tea to help my singing voice?

 - 1.3 How does eating a raw onion affect a hoarse voice?

 - 1.4 Which vitamin makes singer voice sound best?

 - 1.5 I want to be a singer but my voice is awful.
 What can I do?

 - 1.6 Fruits that improve the voice of a minor singer?